whyplural/ttml-database/README-EN.md

 </div>

 > __Warning__
 > Lyrics are still being added.
 If the song you need is not here, please wait.
-The list will be ready for at least 50 texts when this message disappears.
+The list will be ready for at least 50 lyrics when this message disappears.

 ## What is it?
 This is a library of synchronized lyrics in TTML format, which is used by Apple Music and some music players.
 The lyrics are synchronized word-for-word.
 The files are created with [amll-ttml-tool-english](https://streetlegithub.github.io/amll-ttml-tool-english/) completely manually.